 Photosynthesis takes place in the chloroplast.
-Inside the chloroplasts is an internal system of interconnected membranes, the thylakoids.
-On these thylakoid membranes, light harvesting complexes which consist of pigments such as chlorophyll, and proteins of the photosystem I and II, are bound.
+Chloroplasts consist of an internal system of interconnected membranes, the thylakoids.
+On and in these thylakoid membranes, light harvesting complexes which are composed of pigments such as chlorophyll, and proteins of the photosystem I and II are bound.
 The pigments absorb the incident light, whose energy drives an electron transport through the photosystems which induces the synthesis of the energy-rich molecules ATP and NADPH.
 Part of the energy is used for the fixation of carbon dioxide (CO2) by the enzyme Rubisco which takes place in the stroma and generates sugar.

-The processes of photosynthesis are affected by numerous environmental conditions such as nutrient and water availability.
+The processes of photosynthesis are influenced by numerous environmental factors such as nutrient and water availability.
 Under insufficient or excess nutrient and water supply, the CO2 assimilation rate decreases and the photosynthetic capacity is limited.
 For instance, under drought conditions the stomata aperture is reduced restricting CO2 diffusion into the internal leaf spaces and thereby CO2 supply to Rubisco.

-Understanding the responses in the photosynthetic capacity to environmental stress factors, to mainly magnesium (Mg) and potassium (K) deficiency and drought, is one of the main research focuses at IAPN.
+Understanding the responses in the photosynthetic capacity to environmental stress factors, to mainly magnesium (Mg) and potassium (K) deficiency and drought, is a major research focus at IAPN.
 In order to assess the photosynthetic capacity, measurements of leaf gas exchange and chlorophyll fluorescence are used.
 The latter is a measure of re-emitted light from photosystem II as the absorbed light energy in the chlorophyll molecules does not only drive photosynthetic processes but is partly re-emitted as fluorescence.
 Hence, measurements of chlorophyll fluorescence give valuable information about the efficiency of photochemistry and thereby about the plants’ productivity.

 Leaf gas exchange measurements assess the CO2 influx from the atmosphere into the leaf by infra-red gas analyzers.
-Both techniques chlorophyll fluorescence and leaf gas exchange are non-invasive, hence allowing in-vivo observations in plants which are useful in monitoring the photosynthetic alterations under ongoing stress situations.
+Both techniques, chlorophyll fluorescence and leaf gas exchange are non-invasive, hence allowing in-vivo observations in plants which are useful in monitoring the photosynthetic alterations under ongoing stress conditions.

 Jamali Jaghdani, S.; Jahns, P. and Tränkner, M. (2020): Mg deficiency induces photo-oxidative stress primarily by limiting CO2 assimilation and not by limiting photosynthetic light utilization.
 Plant Science 302 (2021) 110751